How to Stitch the Detached Single Chain

 The detached chain stitch, often called the single chain stitch, is a looped embroidery stitch that is part of the chain stitch family.
 The shape typically looks like a teardrop or flower petal shape, which makes it useful for stitching those motifs.
-But it's also a bit of a building block stitch and therefore it's an important stitch to learn.
+It's also a bit of a building block stitch and, therefore, an important stitch to learn.

 Standard Detached Chain

-To work the detached chain stitch, bring the needle up through the fabric at your starting point (point 1).
+To work the detached chain stitch, bring the needle up through the fabric at your starting point (point one).

-Insert the needle again at the starting point (point 2) and pull the thread through so there is a small loop of thread on the surface.
-Bring the needle up a short distance from the starting point (point 3), catching the loop of thread as you pull it through.
+Insert the needle again at the starting point (point two) and pull the thread through so there is a small loop of thread on the surface.
+Bring the needle up a short distance from the starting point (point three), catching the loop of the thread as you pull it through.

 Reversed Detached Chain

-Bring the needle up through the fabric at what will be the curved end of the stitch (point 3).
-Take the needle back down (point 4), forming the tacking stitch.
+Bring the needle up through the fabric at what will be the curved end of the stitch (point three).
+Take the needle back down (point four), forming the tacking stitch.

-Come back up a short distance from the tacking stitch (point 1) and then slide the needle under the tacking stitch.
-Insert the needle at the pointed end of the stitch (point 2).
+Come back up a short distance from the tacking stitch (point one) and then slide the needle under the tacking stitch.
+Insert the needle at the pointed end of the stitch (point two).

 How to Make a Lazy Daisy

 A lazy daisy is the term used for a group of single, detached chain stitches worked in the shape of a flower.
-You can have any number of petals in a single flower, but 5 or 6 petals are most common.
+You can have any number of petals in a single flower, but five or six petals are most common.

 Insert the needle back into the fabric on the opposite side of the thread, at the curved end of the loop, tacking it in place.